-If this Court allows the First Circuit's decision to stand, there will be no stopping a myriad of lawsuits against manufacturers of any tool that criminals can use.
-From knife manufacturers to ammunition manufacturers and from tool companies to chemical companies, no one will be immune from these types of frivolous suits.
-In most of the country, the proximate-cause requirement ensures that these cases are dismissed at an early stage.
-But in the First Circuit, companies will have to pay for costly discovery, trials, and appeals.
-That is untenable and this Court's review is the only way to ensure that the holding here does not spread to other inherently dangerous products.
+If this Court embraces the First Circuit's reasoning, there will be no stopping a myriad of lawsuits against manufacturers of any tool that criminals can use.
+From knife manufacturers to ammunition manufacturers, from tool companies to chemical companies, no one will be immune from these types of frivolous suits.
+Proximate causation exists to ensure that these cases are dismissed at an early stage.
+This Court should vindicate that venerable requirement and reverse.